 When it comes to the best dosage of cayenne pepper per day, the answer isn't one-size-fits-all, according to the University of Rochester Medical Center.
 Cayenne pepper dosage varies based on your spice tolerance and the reason you're taking it.

 In general, though, research suggests that a daily cayenne pepper dosage of 2 to 9 milligrams is safe.
-For instance, a June 2015 study in Open Heart found that it's safe to take 9 milligrams of capsaicin every day, and was even linked to slight abdominal fat loss (more on that later).
+For instance, a June 2015 study in Open Heart found that it may be safe to take 9 milligrams of capsaicin every day, and doing so was even linked to slight abdominal fat loss (more on that later).

 Most importantly, listen to your body, per the Cleveland Clinic.
 If you experience pain when you eat the spicy peppers, cut back on the amount you're eating until your dose of cayenne no longer causes side effects.